gusmmm/dialect/README.md

-# dialect
-meDIcal And cLinical rEsearch Collaboration Tools
+# This is DIALECT - meDIcal And cLinical rEsearch Collaboration Tools